Eggless Gluten-free Ragi Chocolate Cookies recipe

 For fat, I used Desi Ghee, as it very good for growing up kids.
 You can use butter or olive oil(any plant oil) for vegan version.

 Jaggery is used as sweetener.
 You can use any good raw sugar(preferred) or castor sugar.
-Coconut Sugar or Palm Sugar is a good choice, but will give very dark cookies.
+Coconut Sugar or Palm Sugar is a good choice, but will give very dark cookies and slight strong taste.
 Add 1 tbsp less if using coconut or palm sugar .If you do not have jaggery powder you can also grate jaggery and then use it.
+Also, we prefer moderately sweet cakes and cookies, if want very sweet cookies, add 1-2 tbsp more of jaggery.

 Baking Soda as leavening agent.
 Skip if you do not want to use.
 Add yogurt or curd instead.
 Cookies won’t rise much while baking.